pheobus78/UEFN_ForTemple/README.md

 **[For Temple Project Page](https://www.fortnite.com/creative/island-codes/9444-4916-7452 "For Temple project page, From this you could add reference to your fortnite")**

 For easy access, I strongly recommend that you visit the project webpage directly!
 Otherwise, it will be difficult to find the game because fortnite does not have a search function.
-So from this page, you need to click the small red star, this will add the game directly to the discover page of your fortnite.
+So from this page, you need to click ADD TO PLAYLIST button and the small red star, this will add the game directly to the discover page of your fortnite.

 ![For Temple Project Page](assets/project.png "For Temple Project Page")
 ![For Temple Discover Page](assets/favorites.png "For Temple in Discover Page of Fortnite")